hvmerode/junit-pipeline/README.md

 ### How to use it ##
 ***
-This repository already contains a sample unittest file called _PipelineUnit_.
+This repository already contains a sample unit test file called _PipelineUnit.java_.
 We take this file as an example.

 <br>